Encryption scopes for Blob storage

 When an encryption scope is disabled, you are no longer billed for it.
 Disable any encryption scopes that are not needed to avoid unnecessary charges.

-If your encryption scope is protected with a customer-managed key, and you delete the key in the key vault, the data will become inaccessible.
-Be sure to also disable the encryption scope to avoid being charged for it.
+If your encryption scope is protected with a customer-managed key, and you revoke the key in the key vault, the data will become inaccessible.
+Be sure to disable the encryption scope prior to revoking the key in key vault to avoid being charged for the encryption scope.

 Keep in mind that customer-managed keys are protected by soft delete and purge protection in the key vault, and a deleted key is subject to the behavior defined for by those properties.
 For more information, see one of the following topics in the Azure Key Vault documentation: